rileyschenck/website/_posts/2023-10-10-MilestoneII.md

 ---
-title: "Building a Machine Learning Model to Predict Party Affiliation"
+title: "Building a Machine Learning Model to Accurately Predict Survey Respondents' Party Preference at 75%"
 date: 2023-10-10
 published: true
 tags: [ machine learning, riley, schenck]
-excerpt: "Co-authored research paper with peers in my Master's of Applied Data Science"
+excerpt: "As part of a research paper I co-authored with peers in my Master's of Applied Data Science"

 toc: true
 toc_sticky: true